KalmonJ/zod-server-actions/README.md

 # ActionHandler Library

-The `ActionHandler` library provides a robust way to manage and execute asynchronous actions with input validation, output validation, and retry logic.
+The `ActionHandler` library provides a typesafe and robust way to manage and execute asynchronous actions with input validation, output validation, and retry logic.
 This library leverages `zod` for schema validation and includes functionality to create and handle actions in a structured manner.

 ## Features